jagal1910/xray-custom-integration-demo/DETAILED.md

 ![integration-config](./images/integration-config.png)

 Test the connection and api key by clicking the **"Test"** button pictured above.
 You should get a message saying "API key is valid" in the XRay UI.
 If you don't get this message your integration is not working.

+If the test is successful, click the "Save" button to create the integration.

 ### Generating a Security Vulnerability